Heroes and Villains (Once Upon a Time)

+Title card

+A magical door opens drawing snow falling into the portal.

 Plot

-Opening Sequence

-A magical door opens and starts sucking all the snow into the portal.

 In The Characters' Past

-In the Enchanted Forest, Belle opens up a cabinet when Rumplestiltskin surprises her, having returned early from Camelot.
+In the Enchanted Forest, Belle opens up a cabinet when Rumpelstiltskin surprises her, having returned early from Camelot.
 He claims to have been testing her to see what she would do with him gone.
 He then presents Belle with a glove that can detect the weakness in a person.
 He says for most people weakness is who they love and that will point him in the right direction, thus the use of the glove.
 Later on Belle is serving tea to Rumplestiltskin while explaining why he collects items, only to send Belle out to wash and dry his laundry.
 Belle then spots a dalmatian puppy and follows it, only to be kidnapped by a figure in a fur cloak.

 As Rumplestiltskin searches for Belle in the forest a raven drops a sand dollar from the sky, and it opens up a hologram of Belle, who she says he has to bring the gauntlet from Camelot to trade for her or else she will be killed.
 Rumplestiltskin, having seen the raven, is aware of who sent him the message.
 When he reaches the caverns by the ocean, Rumplestiltskin brings the gauntlet to the meeting point.
 Belle runs up to him but she's all tied up, and Maleficent appears, demanding the gauntlet.
 Rumplestiltskin uses his magic and chokes her, but she's brought along company: Ursula (who wraps her tentacles around Belle), and Cruella De Vil.
 Rumplestiltskin threatens them all and Cruella tells Ursula to crush Belle's heart.
 As Ursula tightens her tentacles, Rumplestiltskin throws the gauntlet to Cruella then lets Maleficent go.
 The women say they've lived too long in a world where the heroes always win and the gauntlet will change that.
 They leave Belle and disappear.
 When Belle asks why he did it, Rumplestilskin refuses to admit he cares about her but says he's the only one allowed to crush her heart.

 Later, Rumplestilskin takes back the gauntlet from the Queen of Darkness, saying it was a ransom not a deal.
 Cruella says it won't do him any good since villains will never get a happy ending and invites him to join the women, but Rumplestiltskin says he will win and will win alone.